JATOS/JATOS_docs/versioned_docs/version-3.8.1/Serving_the_Internet/Configure-JATOS-on-a-Server.md

 ### User session configuration

-The user session is part of JATOS secuity measurments ([more about security](http://blog.jatos.org/Hardening-JATOS-Security/)) and can be configured in `conf/production.conf`.
+The user session is part of JATOS secuity measurments and can be configured in `conf/production.conf`.

-* `jatos.userSession.validation` - toggles user session validation.
-If turned on (true) only the IP which was used at login time is allowed to be used for subsequent requests by this user.
-This helps preventing session hijacking and adds an addional layer of security.
-But on the downside it also prevents using the same user in JATOS from different browsers at the same time.
-By default it is set to false to allow an easy use of a local JATOS.
-On a server installation it should be set to true, although sometimes this not possible, e.g. if your users have an often changing, dynamic IP address.
-WARNING: Turning off the user session validation reduces JATOS security!

-Other configs are:

 * `jatos.userSession.timeout` - time in minutes a user stays logged in (default is 1440 = 1 day)
 * `jatos.userSession.inactivity` - defines the time in minutes a user is automatically logged out after inactivity (default is 60)